alt-hiro/monohiro/README.md

 When you use monohiro, you need 'monohiro.license' file.
 You have to request to use monohiro to Administrator before use it.

+## Usage
+1. Append asin code to 'target.csv'
+2. Execute application (monoget.py or monoget.exe).
+Application will start.
+3. Your Dataset(dataset.csv) will be generated on current folder.

 ## Author
 kenny